Shivraj0199/HTTP-HTTPS/README.md

-## Step-by-step guide to host your website on a domain name with HTTPS (SSL) from scratch - using an EC2 Ubuntu instance + NGINX + Let's Encrypt SSL.
+## Steps to host your website on a domain name with HTTPS (SSL) from scratch - using an EC2 Ubuntu instance + NGINX + Let's Encrypt SSL.
 ---

 ### **🎯 Goal:**